-Connectria Book Recommendation: Linchpin: Are You Indispensable?
+Connectria Book Recommendation: Linchpin: Are You Indispensable? by Seth Godin, 2010.

 How many executive assistants do you have within your organization?

 The vanishing executive assistant is a trend I’ve seen over the years as I visit with many of our clients.
 I wasn’t the only one who noticed.
 It was also the focus of an article in the Wall Street Journal not long ago.
 Automation, in the form of Microsoft Outlook and other office productivity tools, has made the executive assistant position virtually obsolete.